nfogh/articles/_posts/2024-03-16-code-coverage.markdown

 Let's look at a different example:

 {% highlight cpp %}
-int AddOrSubtract(int in, bool subtract, int value)
+int Add(int in, int value)
 {
-  if (subtract)
-    return in - value;
-  else
-    return in + 1;
+    return in + value;
 }

-TEST(MyTest, TestsAbsolutelyNothing)
+int Subtract(int in, int value)
 {
-  EXPECT_EQ(2, AddOrSubtractOne(1, false, 1));
-  EXPECT_EQ(0, AddOrSubtractOne(1, true, 1));
+  return in - 1;
 }

+TEST(MyTest, TestAddAndSubtract)
+{
+  EXPECT_EQ(2, Add(1, 1));
+  EXPECT_EQ(0, Subtract(1, 1));
+}
 {% endhighlight %}

-In this test, we still have 100% code coverage, but there is an obvious error in the code still.
+In this test we have added expectations, and still have 100% code coverage.
+This will suggest that the code is tested, but there is an obvious error in the code still.

-# Naming is hard
+# Inverting the term

-Instead, we should invert the metric, and use "untested code" = 100% - code coverage.
-Because this is actually the only thing we can measure in this way.
-It tells us how many percent of the code has not been tested _at all_.
+Instead, we should invert the metric, and use another term.
+In lack of a better name, I will use the term "Legacy Code".
+This term, I have borrowed from Michael C. Feathers excellent book "Working Effectively with Legacy Code", wherein he describes legacy code as code with no tests.
+"Legacy code%" is then equal to "100% - code coverage%".
+And this metric accurately tells us how  many percent of the code has not been tested _at all_.

-So, where previously your CI tool would report 80% code coverage, now should now report 20% untested code.
+So, where previously your CI tool would report 80% code coverage, now should now report 20% legacy code.

+<div style="text-align:center; padding:20px; font-size:20pt">Legacy code% = 100% - code coverage%</div>

-Now, having 0% untested code still does not mean that code has been tested well.
+Now, having 0% legacy code still does not mean that code has been tested well.
 It could still be tested poorly as in the second example.
-Tests can never prove the absense of errors.
+So the metric is still fairly flawed.
+In the end, tests can never prove the absense of errors.

+However, I believe that getting rid of the word "coverage" will impove peoples understanding of what this metric actually means.